AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

  * `No`
  * `Yes`

-###### autocapitalizationType
+##### `autocapitalizationType`
+This property is optional.
+If provided it must be one of the text strings below (**It must match in capitalization**).
+The default is `"None"`.
-An optional value that determines if and how a text box will auto capitalize the user's typing.
+This determines if and how a text box will auto capitalize the user's typing.
-If provided it must be one of the following **Case sensitive** values.  `None` is the default.

  * `None`
  * `Words`
  * `Sentences`
  * `AllCharacters`

-###### key
+##### `key`
+This property is optional.
+If provided it must be a string.
+There is no default.
 A unique identifier for this element in the form.
-It is an alternative to bind for referencing the data. `bind`, but not `key` is used in Park Observer.
+It is an alternative to bind for referencing the data in the form. `bind`, but not `key` is used in Park Observer.
-This was not well understood initially and most protocols have a key property defined even though it it is not used.
+This was not well understood initially and most protocols have a key property defined even though it is not used.

-### edit_at_start_recording
-An optional boolean value that defaults to true.
+This property is ignored in all versions of Park Observer.

+## `edit_at_start_recording`
+This property is optional.
+If provided it must be a boolean.
+The default is true.
 If true, the mission attributes editor will be displayed when the start recording button is pushed.

-### edit_at_start_first_observing
-An optional boolean value that defaults to false.
-If true, then editor will be displayed when start observing button is pushed after start recording

-### edit_at_start_reobserving
-An optional boolean value that defaults to true.
-If true, then editor will be displayed when start observing button is pushed after stop observing

-### edit_prior_at_stop_observing
-An optional boolean value that defaults to false.
-If true, then editor will be displayed for prior track log when done observing (stop observing or stop recording button) See the note for `edit_at_stop_observing` for an additional requirement.

-### edit_at_stop_observing
-An optional boolean value that defaults to false.
-If true, then editor will be displayed when when done observing (stop observing or stop recording button)
-Note: only one of `edit_prior_at_stop_observing` and `edit_at_stop_observing` should be set to true.
-If both are set to true, `edit_prior_at_stop_observing` is ignored  (you can edit the prior mission property by taping to marker on the map)

-# FIXME: Clean up the Symbology section (merge with end notes)

-### symbology
-This required property defines how the mission property point will be displayed on the map.
-This is a point where the mission properties are edited.
-Typically it every time the user stops/starts recording or starts/stops observing.
-This object has two formats.
-See the discussion on symbology at the end of this document.

-A version 1 symbolgy object has the following properties

-* color
-* size

-A version2 symbology object is defined by the [renderer object in the ArcGIS ReST API](https://developers.arcgis.com/documentation/common-data-types/renderer-objects.htm)

-#### color
-The symbology may have an optional "color" element
-The color element is a string in the form "#FFFFFF" where F is a hexadecimal digit.
-The Hex pairs represent the Red, Green, and Blue respectively.
-The default if not provided, or malformed is "#000000" (black)

-#### size
-The symbology may have an optional "size" element
-The size is an integer number for the size in points of the simple circle marker symbol The default is 12 if not provided.

-### on-symbology
-Required.
-These are the same as the symbology property defined for features These symbology properties define the look of the track log when observing (on or on-transect), and not observing (off).
-The default is a 1 point wide solid black line.

-### off-symbology
-Required.
-These are the same as the symbology property defined for features These symbology properties define the look of the track log when observing (on or on-transect), and not observing (off).
-The default is a 1 point wide solid black line.

-### gps-symbology
-This property define the look of the gps points along the track log.
+This property is ignored in versions of Park Observer before 1.2.0.

+## `edit_at_start_first_observing`
+This property is optional.
+If provided it must be a boolean.
+The default is false.
+If true, then editor will be displayed when start observing button is pushed after start recording.

+This property is ignored in versions of Park Observer before 1.2.0.

+## `edit_at_start_reobserving`
+This property is optional.
+If provided it must be a boolean.
+The default is true.
+If true, then editor will be displayed when start observing button is pushed after stop observing.

+This property is ignored in versions of Park Observer before 1.2.0.

+## `edit_prior_at_stop_observing`
+This property is optional.
+If provided it must be a boolean.
+The default is false.
+If true, then editor will be displayed for the prior track log segment when done observing (stop observing or stop recording button press).
+See the note for `edit_at_stop_observing` for an additional constraint.

+This property is ignored in versions of Park Observer before 1.2.0.

+## `edit_at_stop_observing`
+This property is optional.
+If provided it must be a boolean.
+The default is false.
+An optional boolean (true/false) value that defaults to false.
+If true, then editor will be displayed when when done observing (stop observing or stop recording button press)

+**Note:** Only one of `edit_prior_at_stop_observing` and `edit_at_stop_observing` should be set to true.
+If both are set to true, `edit_prior_at_stop_observing` is ignored.
+(In this case, you can edit the prior mission property by taping the marker on the map)

+This property is ignored in versions of Park Observer before 1.2.0.

+## `symbology`
+A required object as defined in the [symbology](#symbology) section at the end of this document.
+This object defines how a mission properties point is drawn on the map.
+This point occurs when starting recording, starting/stoping recording, and when editing the mission attributes.

+## `on-symbology`
+An optional object as defined in the [symbology](#symbology) section at the end of this document.
+This object defines the look of the track log line when observing (i.e. on-transect).
+The default in version 1 was a 1 point wide solid black line.
+The default in version 2 was a 3 point wide solid red line.

+## `off-symbology`
+An optional object as defined in the [symbology](#symbology) section at the end of this document.
+This object defines the look of the track log line when not observing (i.e. off-transect).
+The default in version 1 was a 1 point wide solid black line.
+The default in version 2 was a 1.5 point wide solid gray line.

+## `gps-symbology`
+An optional object as defined in the [symbology](#symbology) section at the end of this document.
+This object defines the look of the gps points along the track log.
 The default is a 6 point blue circle.
-At version 1 the default symbol was the only option.

-### totalizer
+This property is ignored in versions of Park Observer before 0.9.8.
+In that case, all gps points are rendered as a blue 6 point circle.

+## `totalizer`
+An optionaThis property is optional.
+If provided it must be an object.
+There is no default.
-An optional object used to define the parameters for collecting and displaying a Mission Totalizer.
+The totalizer object is used to define the parameters for collecting and displaying a Mission Totalizer.
+If the property is not provided, no totalizer will be shown on the map.
-This is used to provide information on how long the user has been recording and/or observing.
+The totalizer is used to provide information on how long the user has been recording and/or observing.
 The totalizer can be given an optional list of fields to monitor.
 It one of the fields changes, then the totalizer will reset.
 This it typically set to the transect id, so the totalizer will show the time or distance recording/observing on a given transect.
 If fields are given, then the fields must be in